cypress-io/cypress-documentation/content/guides/component-testing/introduction.md

 <DocsImage src="/img/guides/component-testing/one-spec.png" alt="Single Spec file with single test run" ></DocsImage>

-- Try modifying the test in your IDE, make the test fail, etc. The tests re-run instantly with visual feedback.
+- Try to modify the test in your editor, make the test fail, etc. The tests will re-run instantly with immediate visual feedback.

 ### Set up CI

 Sometimes we want to run tests without interactivity and see all results in the terminal, like when we run our tests in continuous integration.

-To run all tests in the terminal, run the command below:
+To run all component tests in the terminal, run the command below:

 ```shell
 npx cypress run-ct